Note: see session law sections for effective dates.

 (b) The project areas for grants include:

-(1) local or community-based initiatives to promote the benefits of physician consultations for all individuals who suspect a memory or cognitive problem;
+(1) local or community-based initiatives to promote the benefits of physician, advanced practice registered nurse, or physician assistant consultations for all individuals who suspect a memory or cognitive problem;

 (2) local or community-based initiatives to promote the benefits of early diagnosis of Alzheimer's disease and other dementias; and